-The College of Public Health will celebrate its tenth anniversary for a full year beginning in June, 2013.
-Events will be held throughout the year that will showcase our education, research, and service mission.
-We will begin with our annual Summer Series on Aging in June and finish in May 2014 with a college-wide celebration.
-We have much to celebrate: the College was established in 2004, was immediately accredited by CEPH, and is now a Top 25 School of Public Health in U.S. News and World Report rankings.
+The College of Public Health celebrated its tenth anniversary for a full year beginning in June, 2013.
+Events were held throughout the year that showcased our education, research, and service mission.
+We began with our annual Summer Series on Aging in June and finished in May 2014 with a college-wide celebration.
+We continue to have much to celebrate: the College was established in 2004, was immediately accredited by CEPH, and is now a Top 25 School of Public Health in U.S. News and World Report rankings.

 UK Public Health Milestones

 1917 University of Kentucky President Frank McVey establishes the “Department of Hygiene and Public Health” in the College of Arts and Sciences.

 1928 John S. Chambers, M.D. is appointed Director of the Department and Professor of Public Health.
 He proposes a School of Public Health for the university

 1932 President McVey agrees to establish a “Summer School in Public Health” with 30-40 students annually.

 1938 to 1955 Thirty-eight Master of Science in Public Health (M.S.P.H.) degrees are awarded by the University of Kentucky.